Planting Mangroves on Langkawi

 21 November 2016 – Trash Hero Indonesia Chapters

-Trash Hero Indonesia has just added up all that they have accomplished: Altogether, the Indonesian chapters have cleaned up 36 Tons, creating and educating 6’250 people in the process.
+Trash Hero Indonesia has just added up all that they have accomplished: Altogether, the Indonesian chapters have cleaned up 36 Tons of waste, creating and educating 6’250 people in the process.
 Trash Hero Indonesia is getting stronger and stronger.

 A huge thank you to all the chapters involved in this amazing effort: Amed, Sanur, Gili Meno, Ubud, Candidasa, Komodo, and Canggu.
 You guys rock!